 David blogs over at Spiced, where he bakes and cooks up the most fantastic creations!
 He is my go-to for Manly Foods like this Roasted Potato, Bacon & Onion Pizza and this Bacon and Jalapeño Stuffed Pork Tenderloin, but he also bakes up drool worthy breads, donuts (& Apple Fritters!!!) and desserts like these Turtle Brownies.
 Just try and tell me you can resist those brownies dripping with caramel and pecans.
 I think not.

 I know you are dying to reach in and grab one of these Parmesan Garlic Knots but I'm not quite ready to let Dave have you.

-Instagram was the place I found David, of all places!
+I found David on Instagram of all places!
 He left an hilarious comment on one of my posts and then I was intrigued by our shared love of reading The Complete Works of Sherlock Holmes over and over again (and food, obvi).
-I clicked over to his blog and I’ve been hooked ever since!
+I clicked over to his blog and I've been hooked ever since!
 I feel super lucky to have him as a friend, mentor and general flavor inspiration!